The Workshop

 Additional Accessories: Zefal HPX - Frame Pump (silver), Cateye Volt Front Light, FWE - 40 Lumen Tail Light, Cateye Bar-end Mirror, Elite Cussi Stainless Steel Waterbottle Cages (2x)

-Full Component List
+Full Component List (as of 2023)

 Lizzie

-I went home that following summer and quickly realised that I could not afford nearly $700 USD for a bicycle.
+I went home that following summer and quickly realised that I could not afford nearly $500 USD for a bicycle.
 However, I discovered a new bike brand (new to me) in the shop window at my LBS (Toga Bike shop, no longer in business) which was much more affordable and it looked fantastic.
 I was hooked.
 I put $50 down and paid her off over the next few months as I worked several summer jobs.

 In 1995, she escaped "Gotham" and spent a wonderful "summer of love" wandering the Mission District of San Francisco and climbing San Bruno Mountain.
 She then re-located to Chicago in 1996 where she had a brief love-affair with Lake Shore Drive and Michigan Avenue.
 After that, she then spent a couple of years wandering through Connecticut and New England again, visiting the colonial shipping ports between Bar Harbor and New Haven (we almost lost her in Nantucket!)
-In 1997 the Shimano 600 hubs had worn out and were replaced with lovely new Campagnola hubs on Wolber GTX 2 rims!
+By 1997 the Shimano 600 hubs had worn out and were replaced with lovely new Campagnola hubs on Wolber GTX 2 rims!

 But by 1998 and nearly 20 years, the miles had taken its toll on her natural good looks.
 I sent her back down to Cycles de Oro in Greenboro, North Carolina - back to Dale Brown, the very man from whom she was purchased (then at Toga Bike Shop).
 Dale went to work on the girl, adding cable guides to the top tube & bottom bracket, integrated rack mounts, additional water bottle mounts, and finally topped it off with a sparkling new re-spray.
 She was reborn!

 In 2002, she left the "Nutmeg State" and returned to the "Tarheel State" where she resumed her rambling along the back country roads she had first discovered.
-During a lengthy ride along the Outer Banks in 2003, the return spring in the Shimano 600 rear derailleur snapped, so I replaced both the front and rear derailleurs with a NOS Shimano Deore set I stumbled across in a little bike shop in Surf City, NC.
+During a lengthy ride along the Outer Banks in 2003, the return spring in the Shimano 600 rear derailleur snapped, so both the front and rear derailleurs were replaced with a NOS Shimano Deore set I stumbled across in a little bike shop in Surf City, NC.
 It was a lucky find!

-In 2009, she made her first trip abroad; visiting Wales for three weeks and rolling along the Gower, the Pembrokeshire Coast, and climbing the mountains of the Brecon Beacons.
-Before her return trip the following year, a new Sugino triple-crankset (with better gearing for the hills - 46/36/26) was installed and she then spent another two weeks exploring the Welsh countryside.
+In 2009, she made her first trip abroad; visiting Wales for three weeks and rolling along the Gower, Pembrokeshire Coast, and climbing the mountains of the Brecon Beacons.
+Before her return trip the following year, a new Sugino triple-crankset (with better gearing for the hills - 46/36/26) was installed and she then spent another two weeks exploring the Valleys of South East Wales.
 These two trips confirmed her desire and by 2011, I could not hold her back.
-I packed up all she could carry (even adding a Burley trailer), sold everything else and made the move to the UK.
+I packed up all she could carry (even adding a Burley trailer), sold everything else and we made the move to the UK.

-20 years of loaded touring finally wore out the Campagnola hubs during the summer of 2021 and the decision was made to change over to 700c rims (she had been running 27" rims for nearly 43 years!)
+Another 20 years of loaded touring finally wore out the Campagnola hubs during the summer of 2021 and the decision was made to change over to 700c rims (she had been running 27" rims for nearly 43 years!)
 New Tectro (dual pivot/long-reach) calipers were aquired to match the new Exal rims and Zenith hubs.
 A final touch of Giles Berthoud mudguards trimmed her out nicely.

 Lizzie seems to thrive here (... as do I).